Joan Oliver has fulfilled a life-long dream to go to university, graduating with her law degree at the age of 75.

 Ms Oliver’s retirement plan was to play a lot of golf, but a neck injury put a stop to that.
-This seemed like the ideal time to fulfill that long-held ambition of going back to school.
+This seemed like the ideal time to fulfil that long-held ambition of going back to school.

 She completed her Victorian Certificate of Education (VCE) with classmates less than a third her age before embarking on a Bachelor of Criminal Justice and then transferring to a Bachelor of Laws.
 Along the way, she was nominated for a VU Achievement Scholarship.